rds76/esphome-OpenthermGW/README.md

 ### Hardware configuration
 You need to configure the pins, on which the Opentherm gateway is connected.
 Please note - `master` is the thermostat end, `slave` is the boiler end.
+`monitor_only` set to True disables GW to change any values captured data

 ```yaml
 openthermgw: